PSBicep/PSBicep/CONTRIBUTING.md

 ### Running the module locally

-- Download the assemblies needed by the module to the `Source/Assets` folder by running the `downloadDependencies.ps1` script:
+- Download the assemblies needed by the module by running the `downloadDependencies.ps1` script:

 ```
 .\scripts\downloadDependencies.ps1